mds-python/mds-python.github.io/04 More on Variables/1 Operations on sequences.md

+---
+parent: More on Variables
+grand_parent: Programming for Modelling and Data Analysis
+nav_order:  1
+---

 # Operations on sequences

 So far, we have introduced two types that are sequences (containing ordered data): tuple (`tuple`) and string (`str`).
 You can iterate over each element with a for loop.
 Below is a description of other useful operations that we can perform on each sequence (not only on the two above, but also on the others, which will be introduced soon).